rdok/shopworks-code-test/readme.md

 ### Notes
-- The starttime and endtime do not end in the same end.
-As such we cannot use timediff, to time_to_sec query options.
-So, the only thing I knew we could do, is to rely on PHP instead.
+- The starttime and endtime do not end in the same day.
+As such we cannot use timediff, or time_to_sec query options.
+So, the only thing we could do, in my opinion, is to rely on PHP instead.
+See `tests\Unit\app\Acme\RotalSlotStaff\BonusWorkHoursTest.php`